 If you had a dispensation from HMRC

-Your dispensation won’t apply after 5 April 2016, but the expenses covered by it should also be covered by the exemption.
+Your dispensation will not apply after 5 April 2016, but the expenses covered by it should also be covered by the exemption.

 You must have a system in place to check payments you make at benchmark or bespoke rates.

-Tell your employees to keep proof of their expenses, eg receipts or bills, in case you need to check them.
+Tell your employees to keep proof of their expenses, for example receipts or bills, in case you need to check them.